 In addition to being known for his reckless bravery (and his class clown antics), Custer also made a reputation for his flamboyant behavior and paying extra attention to his appearance.
 He often wore a fancy velvet black uniform with a large sombrero, red scarf and even scented his long golden locks with cinnamon oil!

 In 1867, General Custer was court-martialed for leaving his troops in Kansas to visit his wife, Libbie.
 He was suspended of rank and pay for a year, but was reinstated 10 months later when the Cheyenne tribe started stirring up trouble…

-Conflicts between the US government and Native Americans had been an ongoing problem since before the United States were united.
-Relations with the native tribes obviously weren’t helped at all by the events of the War of 1812 and especially Andrew Jackson’s Indian Removal Act (aka The Trail of Tears).
-Things got gradually worse though when American settlers began to further encroach on their land and breaking treaties left and right.
-But it all came to a head when frontiersmen found gold in the Black Hills of the Dakota Territory.
+Conflicts between the US government and Native Americans had been an ongoing problem since before the United States were… well, united.
+Relations with the native tribes obviously weren’t helped at all by the events of the War of 1812 and especially Andrew Jackson’s Indian Removal Act (aka The Trail of Tears), but things got gradually worse when American settlers began to further encroach on their land and started breaking treaties left and right.
+It all came to a head when frontiersmen found gold in the Black Hills of the Dakota Territory.
 This of course got the attention of the US government – the only problem was that the Black Hills just so happened to be sacred ground to the Lakota tribe.

 In 1873, Lt.
 Col. Custer was sent in to protect a railroad survey team from the Lakota-Sioux.
 Then in 1874, Custer led an expedition into the Black Hills where he and his Native American scout, named “Bloody Knife”, found gold deposits along a creek.
 Custer’s announcement led to a full-on gold rush.
 An influx of settlers led to the creation of several nearby frontier towns, including Deadwood – or as Obi-Wan would call it: a hive of scum and villainy.